Edge Caching

 Scroll down until you see Response headers.
 In this section, there are two headers to check the values of: ki-cache-type and Ki-CF-Cache-Status.
 The ki-cache-type header should have a value of Edge.
 The Ki-CF-Cache-Status header should have a value of HIT or SAVING.

-You can use your web browser’s built-in developer tools to check whether Edge Caching is working.
+You can use your web browser’s built-in developer tools to check whether edge caching is working.
 For this example, we’ll use Google Chrome to inspect HTTP headers for our site’s homepage.
 To launch the Chrome developer tools, right-click anywhere on the page and click Inspect.

 Inspect with browser dev tools in Chrome.